 Her inspiration comes from the relationships she builds with local farmers, the people who work tirelessly to feed their communities while facing growing challenges.
 With major concerns such as water shortages and an aging farming population, she recognizes the urgency of supporting sustainable practices and encouraging younger generations to enter the field.

-One impactful project she recalls during her time at Sierra RCD has been the progress of hedgerow plantings in the southwest region of Fresno, particularly efforts led for farmers Al Mys and Al Smith.
-Seeing these initiatives take root and thrive has reinforced her commitment to conservation and sustainable agriculture.
+One impactful project she has already led in her short time at Sierra RCD has been hedgerow plantings in the southwest region of Fresno.
+Seeing these efforts to support small farmers take root and thrive has reinforced her commitment to conservation and sustainable agriculture.

-A valuable piece of advice that has stayed with her is that if you love your soil, you’ll barely see it, which emphasizes the importance of keeping soil covered and keeping roots in the ground.
-As an advocate for soil health, she focuses on relationship building, securing resources for farmers, and ensuring they have access to the tools they need.
+A valuable piece of advice that has stayed with her is that if you love your soil, you’ll barely see it.
+This statement emphasizes the importance of keeping soil covered and keeping roots in the ground.
+As an advocate for soil health, she focuses on relationship building, securing resources for farmers, and ensuring producers have access to the tools they need.
+Jessie is excited about the purpose and work of the Agriculture and Rangeland Program.
+Currently, she has developed a soil health assessment for producers, is fostering peer-to-peer learning networks to support education on sustainable farming and is implementing wildlife conservation and habitat restoration projects.
+Her vision and motivations include just and equitable ecosystems, a reimagining of future food systems, and thinking beyond land and people.

 Recent Comments